 An employee may either be summarily dismissed or dismissed with notice, by management in the case of misconduct which warrants stronger action than a final written warning, or of failure to heed a final written warning for any misconduct.
 The decision between summary- or dismissal with notice, should be based on the nature of the offence and aggravating and mitigating circumstances that exist.

-After having determined all the facts and circumstances in a disciplinary hearing, the manager concerned shall arrive at a decision and shall inform the employee and his/her representative thereof.
+After having determined all the facts and circumstances in a disciplinary hearing, the CEO shall arrive at a decision and shall inform the employee and his/her representative thereof.

 5.6 ARRANGEMENTS REGARDING TERMINATION